swcarpentry/website/_posts/2016/09/2016-09-13-first-SWC-impressions.md

 Some of my favorite examples of "of the people, by the people, for the people" places on the internet are Stackexchanges, reddit maker communities and wikipedia.
 And without fail, when I have gotten involved with these communities they are all underpinned by a strong sense of community purpose tailored to a specific need.
 Although SWC seems to me to be a mix of online and in person community, I look forward to it being added to my list of the best of the best as I continue to be involved.

-I would love to hear particularly interesting or inspiring first experiences of other new or long time members in the comments, I am sure that there are many!
+I would love to hear particularly interesting or inspiring first experiences of other new or long time members, I am sure that there are many!